The Index of Dirac Operators on Incomplete Edge Spaces: Positive scalar curvature metrics

-b) First off, by Theorem \ref{thm:essential}, $\eth$ is essentially self-adjoint.
-That is, the graph closure of $\eth$ on $C^{\infty}_{comp}(M)$ is self-adjoint, with domain $\mathcal{D}$ from Theorem \ref{thm:essential}, and furthermore by the Main Theorem its index satisfies \eqref{eq:finalindexformula}.
+Now assume that the geometric Witt condition is satisf\/ied.
+By Theorem \ref{thm:essential}, $\eth$ is essentially self-adjoint.
+That is, the graph closure of $\eth$ on~$C^{\infty}_c(M)$ is self-adjoint, with domain $\mathcal{D}$ from Theorem~\ref{thm:essential}, and furthermore by the Main Theorem its index satisf\/ies~\eqref{eq:finalindexformula}.

 From the Lichnerowicz formula \cite{BGV2004},